Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ### Implementing Log Returns Calculation

-Let's calculate the log returns of the 'Close' price.
+Let's calculate the log returns using the 'Close' price.
+While this approach is common, it's important to note that volatility estimation doesn't have to rely solely on the 'Close' price; other data points like the 'Open', 'High', and 'Low' during a time interval are also meaningful and can provide additional insights.
+However, for simplicity in this post, we'll only use the 'Close' price.

 ```python
 # Calculate log returns